Where science

 Sickle Cell Disease

 Sickle cell disease (SCD), a monogenetic disease of hemoglobin, affects millions across the globe.
 The resulting sickled red blood cell (RBC) leads to a host of complications including anemia, hemolysis, and episodes of acute pain, among others.
 People with SCD continue to have needs not met by current therapies.
 At Agios, we are studying how PK activation could potentially benefit people with SCD.
-PK activation reduces 2,3-diphosphoglycerate (2,3-DPG) levels in RBCs which increases hemoglobin oxygen affinity, reducing hemoglobin S polymerization and may inhibit the sickling process.
-At the same time, increasing adenosine triphosphate (ATP) enhances the energy metabolism of the RBC which may lead to improved membrane integrity and RBC health.
-Currently, Agios is studying PK activation in adults with SCD in ongoing clinical trials to assess both the effect on anemia and vaso-occlusive events.
+PK activation modulates 2,3-diphosphoglycerate (2,3-DPG) levels in RBCs which reduces hemoglobin S polymerization and may inhibit subsequent RBC sickling.
+At the same time, increasing adenosine triphosphate (ATP) optimizes the energy metabolism of the RBC which may leads to improved membrane integrity and RBC deformability.
+Currently, Agios is studying PK activation in adults with SCD in ongoing clinical trials to assess the effect on anemia, vaso-occlusive events, and nephropathy.

 Recent